polettix/Data-Tubes/index.md

    ],
 );

-# just "drain" whatever comes out of the tube, we're not really
+# run it, forget about what comes out of the end
-# interesting in collecting output records as they are already
-# written by write_to_file.
-This is necessary so that the actions are
-# actually "run", as of now $sequence is only a promise to do some
-# work.
 drain($sequence);
 ```